Choosing the Right Roller & Brush for Different Paints and Surfaces

 Smooth Surfaces

-For smooth, non-porous surfaces like drywall, plaster, metal or laminate, a short-nap roller (3/8 inch) or foam roller works well.
-These provide good coverage without leaving behind loose fibers.
-A nylon or polyester brush is also a great choice for cutting in edges and corners.
-The dense, synthetic bristles can handle the thicker paints often used on these surfaces.
+For smooth, non-porous surfaces like drywall, plaster, or laminate, a short-nap roller (3/8 inch) or foam roller is best.
+These minimize texture and provide even coverage.
+Use nylon or polyester brushes for edges and corners, as their dense bristles handle thicker paints well without leaving brush marks.

 Textured Surfaces